iKabbash/survey-analyzer/README.md

 ### Local
 - Rename `virtual-machine.tf` to `virtual-machine.tf.disable`
 - Comment `vm_dns_name` and `vm_public_ip` code blocks in the `outputs.tf` terraform file
-- Deploy the infrastructure `terraform apply`
+- Deploy the infrastructure `terraform init && terraform apply`
 - Follow the Document Intelligence Model Training [steps](#document-intelligence-model-training) below
     - If you named the model something else than survey-model, be sure to change `DOCUMENT_INTELLIGENCE_MODEL_ID` accordingly in the `env-files-setup.sh` script
 - Update the `.env` files using `modify-env-vars.sh` script which takes Terraform outputs and adds them in the `.env` file of both Frontend and Backend